tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

   --train_listfile ~/tesstutorial/bihtest/bih.training_files.txt \
   --max_iterations 50000
 ```
-The above commands extract the existing LSTM model for Hindi from ./tessdata and changes the top layer for it for Bihari using the .lstmf files created earlier, given in the train_listfile.
+The above commands extract the existing LSTM model for Hindi from ./tessdata and changes the top layer for it for Bihari using the .lstmf files created earlier, given in the `--train_listfile`.
+The `--model_output` directory holds the intermittent 'best' language models and the latest checkpoint.

 Use either `--targer_error_rate 0.001` or `--max_iterations 50000`, the values can be changed.